-To mitigate the effect of the Norwegian implementation of the CRR and CRD IV, changes to the systemic risk buffer (SRB) was implemented from 31 December 2020.
-The previous SRB of 3% for all Norwegian banks was changed to a SRB of 4.5% for all Norwegian exposures.
-The Norwegian Ministry of Finance requested the European Systemic Risk Board (ESRB) to issue a recommendation to other EEA states to reciprocate the measures.
-On 26 May 2021, the ESRB recommended reciprocation within 18 months but also recognises the regulatory differences between Norway and EU, why reciprocation should take into account any overlaps or differences in regulations.
+A Systemic Risk Buffer (SRB) of 4.5% was implemented from 31 December 2020.
+Extended implementation period until 31.12.2022 was adopted to banks not using the Advanced IRB Approach.
+On 16 December 2022, the Ministry of Finance prolonged the phasing-in period to increase the SRB from 3% to 4.5% by one year, until 31 December 2023 for the same banks.
+On 2 February 2021, the Norwegian Ministry of Finance requested the European Systematic Risk Board (ESRB) to issue a recommendation to other EEA states to reciprocate the measures.
+On 26 May 2021, the ESRB recommended reciprocation within 18 months, but also recognizes that any overlaps caused by regulatory differences between Norway and EU should be taken into account in making the reciprocation decision.
 On 19 August 2021, the Finnish FSA stated that the decision on the application of the Norwegian SRB will be taken at a later stage and enter into force 12 months after the decision is taken.
+On 28 October 2022, the Swedish FSA decided to reciprocate the Norwegian SRB to Swedish institutions' exposures in Norway, with effect from 30 October 2022.
+A resetting of the SRB at the same level is notified to the ESRB and the ESA on 16 December 2022.

-In Norway risk weight floors for residential real estate of 20% and for commercial real estate of 35% according to article 458 of the CRR applied from 31 December 2020.
-On 19 August 2021, the Finnish FSA decided to reciprocate the floors from 11 September 2021.
+In Norway, the risk weight floor for residential real estate is set at 20% and for commercial real estate at 35% in accordance with article 458 of the CRR.
+On 16 December 2022, the Norwegian Ministry of Finance decided to extend the floors at same level until 31 December 2024.

-In March 2020, the countercyclical buffer rate was decreased due to Covid-19.
-In Norway it has been decided to increase again from the current 1% to 1.5% from June 2022 and then to be further increased to 2.0% from 31 December 2022.
+Norges Bank has earlier decided to increase the countercyclical buffer rate from 1% to 1.5% from 30 June 2022 and to 2.0% from 31 December 2022 and to 2.5% from 31 March 2023.

-On 1 July 2021, the Ministry of Finance decided that Nordea Eiendomskreditt, together with two other banks should be identified as systemically important institutions (O-SII).
-According to the thresholds for being O-SII, Nordea Eiendomskreditt will be subject to a 1% O-SII buffer requirement, applicable from 30 June 2022.
+On 21 December 2022, the Ministry of Finance decided that three banks should continue to be identified as systemically important institutions (O-SII), of which Nordea Eiendomskreditt is identified with an unchanged O-SII buffer of 1%.

-Finalisation of Basel III framework ("Basel IV")
+EU implementation of finalised Basel III framework ("Basel IV")

-Basel III is a global regulatory framework on bank capital adequacy, stress testing, and liquidity risk.
+Basel III is a global regulatory framework for bank capital adequacy, stress testing and liquidity risk.
 In December 2017, the finalised Basel III framework, often called the Basel IV package, was published.
-The Basel IV package was supposed to be implemented in 2022, but was postponed until 2023 due to Covid-19, and includes revisions to credit risk, market risk, operational risk, credit valuation adjustment (CVA) risk, leverage ratio and introduces a new output floor.
+It includes revisions to credit risk, market risk, operational risk, credit valuation adjustment (CVA) risk and the leverage ratio and introduces a new output floor.

 Before being applicable to Nordea, the Basel IV package needs to be implemented into EU regulations.
-On 27 October 2021, the proposal for the implementation into EU regulations was published by the European Commission by amendments to the CRD and CRR.
-The proposal from the Commission is to set the start date to 1 January 2025.
-The proposal is currently subject to negotiations between the Commission, the Council and the Parliament before the final set of regulations are decided.
+The EU Commission (27 October 2021) and EU Council (31 October 2022) have published their proposals for the implementation into EU regulations by amendments to the CRD and CRR.
+The proposal from the EU parliament is expected in the first half of 2023, with the trialogue negotiations between the Commission, Council and Parliament taking place in the second half of 2023.
+The new regulation is expected to be in force on 1 January 2025.